LikhithaMaradugu4/Predict_Bike_Sharing_Demand_With-AutoGlon/project/report-template.md

 # Report: Predict Bike Sharing Demand with AutoGluon Solution
-#### NAME HERE
+#### Likhitha Maradugu

 ## Initial Training
 ### What did you realize when you tried to submit your predictions?
 What changes were needed to the output of the predictor to submit your results?
-When I initially tried to submit my predictions, I realized the format required by Kaggle was specific — the CSV needed to have only two columns: Id and count.
-The output of the AutoGluon predictor had extra columns, so I had to extract only the count column, and align it correctly with the Id column from the test set to meet the submission requirements.
+When I tried to submit my initial predictions to Kaggle, I realized that the submission format required only two columns: datetime and count.
+I had to adjust the output of the predictor to match this format by ensuring that the predicted values were aligned correctly with the datetime values from the test set.

 ### What was the top ranked model that performed?
 The top-ranked model in the initial training was typically an ensemble model (like WeightedEnsemble_L2) composed of base models such as LightGBM and RandomForest.
 AutoGluon automatically selected the best ensemble using validation performance.

 ## Exploratory data analysis and feature creation
 ### What did the exploratory analysis find and how did you add additional features?
-From the exploratory data analysis, I observed strong seasonal trends and time-based patterns in bike rentals.
-Features like hour, day, month, year, weekday, and weekend indicator were engineered from the datetime field.
-These features provided useful signals for the model to learn from.
+During EDA, I observed that the datetime column contained valuable temporal information that wasn’t being used by default.
+So, I extracted the hour, day, weekday, and month from it.
+Additionally, I converted several categorical features such as season, weather, and holiday into the category datatype to help tree-based models treat them correctly.

 ### How much better did your model preform after adding additional features and why do you think that is?
-Interestingly, after adding these new features, the model performance decreased slightly — the Kaggle score changed from 1.81002 to 1.81096.
-This could be due to overfitting, multicollinearity, or the model not needing those extra features in their raw form.
-It’s also possible that the added features increased noise rather than signal, indicating a need for more careful feature selection or encoding.
+After adding these new features, the Kaggle score improved dramatically — from 1.80356 to 0.61099.
+This is because the new features (especially hour and weekday) captured patterns in bike usage tied to time, which are crucial for demand prediction.

 ## Hyper parameter tuning
 ### How much better did your model preform after trying different hyper parameters?
-After hyperparameter tuning using AutoGluon's hyperparameter_tune_kwargs, the model showed a moderate but meaningful improvement in the Kaggle score, improving from 1.81096 to 1.44163 It helped select better configurations for models like LightGBM and CatBoost.
+After performing hyperparameter tuning using a defined search space and running multiple trials, the model improved further to 0.46817.
+While the jump wasn't as dramatic as after feature engineering, it still indicated a more optimized learning process.